lunarmodules/Penlight/docs_topics/06-data.md

 The scanners all have a second optional argument, which is a table which controls whether you want to exclude spaces and/or comments.
 The default for `lexer.lua` is `{space=true,comments=true}`.
-There is a third optional argument which determines how string and number tokens are to be processsed.
+There is a third optional argument which determines how string and number tokens are to be processed.

 The ultimate highly-structured data is of course, program source.
 Here is a snippet from 'text-lexer.lua':